 Toss to coat every so often and keep on low-heat so the pasta stays warm.

 After the 30 minutes are up remove the foil and breeeeeathe that goodness into your lungs.

 I fold a slice of mozzarella in half and place it on top of each chicken breast.
-Then I slide the pan back into the oven for 10 to 15 minutes more, so the cheese can melt, bubble and slightly golden.
+Slide the pan back into the oven for 10 to 15 minutes until melted and slightly golden.

 Seriously look at that CHEESE!
-It seriously smells so darn good and there’s only one thing left to do.
+This Easy Chicken Parmesan seriously smells so darn good and there’s only one thing left to do.